International Board of Directors

 Dr. Kamau Gachigi

-Dr. Kamau Gachigi is the Excutive Director of Gearbox, a company that provides an open space for design and rapid prototyping.
-WildlifeDirect has been working with Gearbox for 6 months.
-Last year Gearbox partnered with WildifeDirect and held an innovation camp in Amboseli that took a human-centered approach to solving human wildlife conflict.
-Dr. Gachigi is also the founder of Fab Lab at University of Nairobi, which is part of the international Fab Lab network started at Massachusetts Institute of Technology (MIT).
+Dr. Kamau Gachigi is the Executive Director of Gearbox, a company that provides an open space for design and rapid prototyping.
+WildlifeDirect has been working with Gearbox.
+In 2017, Gearbox partnered with WildifeDirect and held an innovation camp in Amboseli that took a human-centred approach to solving human-wildlife conflict.
+Dr. Gachigi is also the founder of Fab Lab at the University of Nairobi, which is part of the international Fab Lab network started at the Massachusetts Institute of Technology (MIT).
 He has a doctorate in Solid State Science from Penn State University.